-For optimized performance, the UnboundID® Metrics Engine requires Java for 32-bit and 64-bit architectures, respectively, depending on your system requirements.
+For optimized performance, the UnboundID Metrics Engine requires Java for 64-bit architectures.
 You can view the minimum required Java version on your Customer Support Center portal or contact your authorized support provider for the latest software versions supported.

-Even if your system already has Java installed, you may want to create a separate Java installation for use by the UnboundID® Metrics Engine to ensure that updates to the system-wide Java installation do not inadvertently impact the Metrics Engine.
-This setup requires that the JDK, rather than the JRE, for both the 32-bit and 64-bit versions or both depending on your operating system, be downloaded.
+Even if your system already has Java installed, you may want to create a separate Java installation for use by the UnboundID Metrics Engine to ensure that updates to the system-wide Java installation do not inadvertently impact the Metrics Engine.
+This setup requires that the JDK, rather than the JRE, for the 64-bit version, be downloaded.